fistyee/xxxx/README.md

 ## 3. What is the Difference between MMLU-CF and MMLU
-MMLU focus on the breadth, reasoning without considering contamination prevention.
+MMLU focuses on the breadth and reasoning without considering contamination prevention.
 We apply three decontamination rules to mitigate unintentional data leakage while collecting data from a broader domain.
 Meanwhile, our MMLU-CF benchmark maintains the test set closed-source to prevent malicious data leakage.

 <p float="left">
   <img src="./Figures/Fig_4.png" alt="Fig4" width="55%" />